 Tyson is a great example of the endless commitment of the Veterinary Services Team and the organisation as a whole.
 Without the ambulances, nurses, vets, volunteers, and foster parents Tyson’s story may have had a very different ending.

-Tyson the adorable six week old Staffordshire puppy was surrendered into the Animal Emergency Clinic on the 19th of June, as his owners were unable to afford his vet fees.
+Tyson the adorable six week old Staffordshire puppy was surrendered into the Animal Emergency Clinic, as his owners were unable to afford his vet fees.
 He arrived by animal ambulance late at night feeling and looking flat, depressed, and lethargic.

 Poor little Tyson had been chronically vomiting over two weeks, which severely worsened in the last two days.
 Evidently, he was unable to keep food and water down.
 Upon first examination his lungs sounded crackly as if pneumonia was developing, possibly due to all the vomit being regurgitated.
 Tyson immediately began treatment on antibiotics and IV fluids to support and stabilise his condition before further investigations into his unfortunate illness began.